What is the benefit of plated jewelry vs. gold or silver filled jewelry?

 How much gold is in your plating?

-Our gold chain for example does have some 18K gold in the plating but it is not enough to warrant a carat rating.
-Therefore we are able to call our gold plating "18 carat gold plate" but it does not necessarily mean that the gold finish on our chain is pure 18K gold.
+Our gold chain for example is 18K gold plate.
+It is made of a multiple step plating process.
 The amount of gold in our plating can vary slightly but usually measures approximately 1 mils in thickness (25.4 microns).

 So then what is your plating if its not pure gold?